Oct. 2, 2024

 Alex Goldman: Which they renamed the following year.
 That award doesn't exist anymore.

 Alex Goldman: Right.
 The award was something that Ira Glass put together, uh, I think they renamed it to the Skylarking Award, and the, and the premise of it was.
-This was before we even did Reply All, this was when we were doing TLDR at WNYC, we won an award that was basically like, this is the award for shows that do weird shit, and we want to recognize their weird shit.
+This was before we even did Reply All, this was when we were doing TLDR at WNYC, we won an award that was basically, this is the award for shows that do weird shit, and we want to recognize their weird shit.

 They did and I was like, awesome, this is great, I could not ask for a better award than the weird shit award.
 So, I was over the moon about that, I'm very happy about it.
 That is the only award that we ever won, maybe, in that show, in any iteration, and that's fine with me.